stefan272/cs50_final_project/README.md

 ### Changing password

-From the setting page, there is a form for the user to update their password.
+From the settings page, there is a form for the user to update their password.
 They will require their existing password to do so, and the new password must be at least 8 characters long.

 ### Updating current balance

+When first registering for the dashboard, the users current balance will be initialized at zero.
+This current balance in calculating the data for the ['Balance Chart'](#balance-chart).
+The program will user the users current balance, and calculate the balance per month for all of the historical transactional months.
+Therefore having an accurate 'current balance' is crucial for obtaining accurate data.
+The user has the ability to update this balance by using the form on the Settings page.

+>Note: When a transaction is entered manually from the 'Add' page, the current balance will be updated automatically.

 ![settings](static/images/Screenshots/Settings.png)

 ---
 ## Additional Information

-random data creation
+Alongside the main program there is another python program which can be used to generate random data in a CSV format for testing/illustration.
+This program can be found as 'random_data.py'.
+When running the program a desired number of data entries must be entered as a command line argument.
+(Usage: `python3 random_data.py ###`)
+Two pre-generated data files can be found in the `/static/random_data/` directory.

 ---
 ## Dashboard Example